litestar-org/litestar/docs/usage/9-guards.md

 # Guards

-Guards are callables that receive two arguments - `request`, which is the Request instance, and `route_handler`, which is a copy of the `BaseRouteHandler` model.
+Guards are callables that receive two arguments - `request`, which is the [`Request`][starlite.connection.request.Request] instance, and `route_handler`, which is a copy of the [`BaseRouteHandler`][starlite.handlers.base.BaseRouteHandler] model.
 Their role is to `authorize` the request by verifying that the request is allowed to reach the endpoint handler in question.
-If verification fails, the guard should raise an HTTPException, usually a `NotAuthorizedException` with a `status_code` of 401.
+If verification fails, the guard should raise an HTTPException, usually a [`NotAuthorizedException`][starlite.exceptions.NotAuthorizedException] with a `status_code` of 401.

 To illustrate this we will implement a rudimentary role based authorization system in our Starlite app.
 As we have done for [authentication](8-authentication/0-intro.md), we will assume that we added some sort of persistence layer without actually